“How do you translate someone like Homer Simpson?” — Humberto Vélez

 Where to Watch “Los Simpson” Clips and Episodes

-The Spanish adventures of the Simpson family can be found on Amazon: “Os Simpsons O Filme” (“The Simpsons Movie”) is intended for Portuguese, Spanish and English audiences (the title is in Portuguese) so the subtitles and audio are available in all three languages.
+The Spanish adventures of the Simpson family can be bought on Amazon: “Os Simpsons O Filme” (“The Simpsons Movie”) is intended for Portuguese, Spanish and English audiences (the title is in Portuguese) so the subtitles and audio are available in all three languages.

 Another Amazon option is to buy the English DVDs, many of which have Spanish subtitles and dubbing.
 You can check this in the “Product Details” section (this DVD for Season 20, for instance, has both subs and dubs in Spanish).